 Ensure to unplug any devices that won’t need power while you’re gone before you depart.
 It will not only minimize the power bill, but it will also reduce the chance of an electrical fire.
 Adapters, televisions, workstations, and useless chargers should be unplugged.

 Set timers for the lights.

 Setting timers on lights around your property is easy to dissuade break-ins.
 With analog outlet timers, you may do it the old-fashioned way.
 Smart bulbs, on the other hand, will enhance the effect.
 Not only will you be able to control the lights remotely, but you’ll also be able to set them to a different schedule each day while you’re away, making it much more realistic.
-You may also go a step farther and turn your entire smart home into a vacation mode.
+You may also go a step further and turn your entire smart home into vacation mode.
 For example, use a smart plug or something like the hub to arrange a tv or radio.

 Leave for your travels worry-free!
 Maggy Maid recommends household chores to complete before departure.
 Trust us to keep your home in top shape.